vhscom/fetch-inject/README.md

 ## Known Limitations

 - Requires you have at least one of `script` or `style` in the `head` of your `document` already, depending on which you're injecting.
+- If the resource uses a relative path (e.g. `url(default-skin.png)`) the relative resource may fail to load.
 - Does not perform any caching.
 - Does not support [Isomorphic rendering](http://nerds.airbnb.com/isomorphic-javascript-future-web-apps/).